 The typical school year runs from January through November.
 Education is compulsory from ages 7 through 12.
 Schools in rural areas are inadequate in number, size and qualified staff.

 The education situation past secondary school is even less promising.
-According to El Salvador's government statistics, only 5 percent of the population has a university-level degree.
-In El Salvador, a person who does not have a professional career cannot expect a good salary; even people with degrees are hired only for manual jobs that pay a minimum salary (U.S. $152 in the city and U.S.$80 in the rural areas).
-People who have no secondary education must work for less than the minimum salary.
+According to El Salvador's government statistics, the population with a university-level degree remains in the single digits.
+In El Salvador, a person who does not have a professional career cannot expect a good salary; even people with degrees may be hired for manual jobs that pay a minimal salary (U.S.$185 in the city and U.S. $90 in rural areas).
+People who have no secondary education must work for less than the established minimum.

 The constitution provides for freedom of religion and states that all persons are equal before the law and prohibits discrimination based on nationality, race, sex or religion.